The bottleneck

 One voice.
 Every artifact.

-Turn your voice and design into agent-readable files and they carry task to task: the same identity behind your decks, emails, and apps.
-Define who you are, not each artifact.
+Turn your voice and design into agent-readable files.
+They carry from task to task — the same identity behind your decks, emails, and apps.

-agent-readable voice.md design.md deck email app web same voice & design, everywhere
+agent-readable person.md design.md deck email app web same voice & design, everywhere

 Learning, personalized